 In Sermon on the Mount: A Beginner's Guide to the Kingdom of Heaven, Dr. Amy-Jill Levine introduces the major topics in the Sermon on the Mount, explains historical and theological contexts, and shows how the words of Jesus echo his Jewish tradition and speak forward to reach hearts and minds today.
-The study runs from Jan.
-5 to Feb.
-23. Please note that there will be no class on either Jan.
-19 or 26.
+The study runs from Feb.
+2 to Mar.
+9.

 Copyright © 2022 Hazardville United Methodist Church - All Rights Reserved.